Skip to main content

 • be not older than 40 years on the date of the paper submission to the IFSCC Magazine (can be up to 40 years, 364 days old)

-• not submit the same paper for the 2024 IFSCC Brazil Congress
+• not submit the same paper for the 2026 IFSCC Adelaide Congress

-The applicant enters the competition by first submitting a full scientific paper in English on cosmetic or cosmetic related disciplines for publication by the IFSCC Magazine (for Authors in Europe or the Americas: editorinchief1@ifscc.org; for Authors in Asia: editorinchief2@ifscc.org), indicating that they wish to be considered for the Henry Maso Award.
+The applicant enters the competition by first submitting a full scientific paper in English on cosmetic or cosmetic related disciplines for publication by the IFSCC Magazine (for all Authors, send to editorinchief@ifscc.org), indicating that they wish to be considered for the Henry Maso Award.

 After submitting the paper for publication to the Editor , the paper and completed entry form should be sent electronically to the IFSCC Science Chair, cc’ing the Secretary General at secretariat@ifscc.org Note that there is no firm deadline for submission.
-However, papers should be submitted for publication in the IFSCC Magazine and entry forms submitted by 1 June 2023 to allow sufficient time to be published in 2023.
-This deadline is earlier than usual because the IFSCC 2023 Barcelona Congress starts earlier than usual: 4 September 2023.
+However, papers should be submitted for publication in the IFSCC Magazine and entry forms submitted by 31 March 2025 to allow sufficient time to be published in 2025.

 Applicants must submit proof of age.

-The 2024 IFSCC Congress will be held in Brazil.
+The 2026 IFSCC Congress will be held in Adelaide, Australia.

 Previous winners